BizarroDavid/dtorres-resume-latex/README.md

 This outputs your resume into the publish directory.
 To develop just edit your tex file and run `make build` to see the updates.

+# The publish process

+When you are ready to "publish"

+* check in all your code
+* tag the repo with the next version.

 # How this works / Architecture

 This project makes use of a public latex docker image (blang/latex) to compile your tex files.
 The convienence script `latexdockercmd.sh` is used to run all your tex commands and for even more convienence, the `Makefile`  collects common commands you'll need.

 # Other Stuff